Industrial action: FAQs for students

 Requesting compensation for missed teaching

 The University is not considering any form of reduction in fees or compensation.
-We are working hard to mitigate the impact of the strike on our students to try and ensure there is no reduced service to serve as grounds for compensation, and will continue to monitor the situation.
+We have worked hard to mitigate the impact of the strike on our students to try and ensure there is no reduced service to serve as grounds for compensation, and will continue to monitor the situation.
 Tuition fees also relate to your education as a whole, including the other services and facilities that you receive as a student, and not to individual teaching sessions.

 The Regulations for Students 2017/18, item 3.8 state that neither students nor the University shall be liable for inability or delay in performing any of their obligations if caused by circumstances beyond their reasonable control.
 This explicitly includes industrial action.